HumasFurquan/healthcare-services/README.md

 ## License

 This project is licensed under the MIT License.
+For more details, please refer to the `LICENSE` file in the root of the repository.

 The MIT License is a permissive free software license that allows for reuse within proprietary software, as long as all copies include the original license and copyright notice.
+This means you can freely use, modify, and distribute the software as long as you retain the same license and copyright notice.